-As you can imagine, the retrieval of that jar of canned tomatoes was a brave quest in and of itself for a young girl with poor vision and an irrational fear of spiders.
+As you can imagine, the retrieval of that jar of canned tomatoes was a brave quest for a young girl with poor vision and an irrational fear of spiders.
 But, I kept obeying.
 I kept walking down those uneven stairs to retrieve a jar of canned tomatoes despite the fact that, at any moment, I might see a daddy long leg scurry across the cement floor because I took immense comfort in what would come next.

 I knew that I’d walk safely back up the stairs and pass the jar of canned tomatoes off to my grandma.
-She’d twist its silver ring to the left, pop its sealed top, and pour those tomatoes into a warming pot on the stove just before adding her chili powder, beans, onions, and more.
+She’d twist its silver ring to the left, pop its sealed top, and pour those tomatoes into a warming pot on the stove just before adding her chili powder, beans, and onions.
 The warming pot would become an aromatic symphony of smells and flavors, and that symphony is precisely what would soon become a bowl of my favorite meal in the entire world right in front of me.

-I’d begin to wrap up by telling you how I’d rush over to her wooden dining room table with quilted placemats and expect that my Grandpa Don would meet me there at any moment, too.
+I’d begin to wrap up by telling you how I’d rush over to her wooden dining room table with quilted placemats and expect that my Grandpa Don would meet me there at any moment.
 Together, we’d await my Grandma Trudy’s chili, made with tomatoes grown in cool, dark dirt behind her two-story farmhouse in the Ohio countryside.
 Tomato Canning

 I’d end by telling you how, to this day, the smell of chili reminds me of this exact scene.
 Every.
 Single.
 Time.
-I’d tell you how the taste of chili allows me to be with and speak with my Grandma Trudy and Grandpa Don in the quiet of my own mind.
-I’d tell you how a bowl of chili encourages me to see and taste and smell and remember the land on which they grew food and nurtured along the way while they, all along, quietly hoped I might do the same.
+I’d tell you how the taste of chili allows me to be and speak with my Grandma Trudy and Grandpa Don in the quiet of my own mind.
+I’d tell you how a bowl of chili encourages me to see, feel, and taste and smell and remember the land on which they grew food and nurtured along the way while they, all along, quietly hoped I might do the same.

 Making Grandma Trudy’s Tomatoes